mdbell/awtea/docs/SHADER_DESIGN.md

 ## Limitations

-The current version of the Awtea Shaders Bytecode VM is designed to be simple, robust, and efficient for 2D raster shader execution with fixed-point arithmetic.
-As such, it comes with several intentional limitations.
+The current version of the Awtea Shaders Bytecode VM is designed to be simple, robust, and efficient for 2D raster shader execution As such, it comes with several intentional limitations.
 These are important to understand for both shader authors and VM integrators, as they define the baseline behavior and expectations for the system.

 ---

 ### Arithmetic and Value Representation

-- **Fixed-point only:** All numeric operations are 32-bit signed integers in 16.16 fixed-point.
-There is no hardware or software floating-point support.
 - **No 64-bit or double-precision math.**
-- **Division/modulo:** Division and modulo by zero are validation/runtime
-  errors; no defined result for these cases.

 ---